Pepper No. 30: Background

 In the late 1920s Weston began taking a series of close-up images of different objects that he called "still lifes".
 For several years he experimented with a variety of images of shells, vegetables and fruits, and in 1927 he made his first photograph of a pepper.
 He received mixed feedback about that image, but two years later he started a new series that focused on peppers alone.
 He recorded twenty-six negatives of peppers taken during 1929, mostly taken against plain burlap or muslin backdrops.

 A year later, during a four-day period from August 2–6, 1930, Weston took at least thirty more negatives of peppers.
 He first tried again with plain muslin or a piece of white cardboard as the backdrop, but for these images he thought the contrast between the backdrop and the pepper was too stark.
 On August 2 he found a large tin funnel, and, placing it on its side, he set a pepper just inside the large open end.
 He wrote:

 It was a bright idea, a perfect relief for the pepper and adding reflecting light to important contours.
 I still had the pepper which caused me a week's work, I had decided I could go no further with it, yet something kept me from taking it to the kitchen, the end of all good peppers.
 I placed it in the funnel, focused with the Zeiss, and knowing just the viewpoint, recognizing a perfect light, made an exposure of six minutes, with but a few moments' preliminary work, the real preliminary was on in hours passed.
 I have a great negative, ‒ by far the best!

 It is a classic, completely satisfying, ‒ a pepper ‒ but more than a pepper; abstract, in that it is completely outside subject matter.
 It has no psychological attributes, no human emotions are aroused: this new pepper takes one beyond the world we know in the conscious mind.

 To be sure, much of my work has this quality...but this one, and in fact all of the new ones, take one into an inner reality, ‒ the absolute, ‒ with a clear understanding, a mystic revealment.
 This is the "significant presentation" that I mean, the presentation through one's intuitive self, seeing "through one's eyes, not with them": the visionary."

-By placing the pepper in the opening of the funnel, Weston was able to light it in a way that portrays the pepper in three dimensions, rather than as a flat image.
-It is this light that gives the image much of its extraordinary quality.